1946 United States elections

 Elections were held on November 5, 1946, and elected the members of the 80th United States Congress.
-In the first election after World War II, incumbent President Harry S. Truman (who took office on April 12, 1945, upon the death of his predecessor, Franklin D. Roosevelt) and the Democratic Party suffered large losses.
-After having been in the minority of both chambers of Congress since 1932, Republicans took control of both the House and the Senate.
+In the first election taking place in the aftermath of World War II, the Democratic Party of incumbent President Harry S. Truman (who took office on April 12, 1945, upon the death of Franklin D. Roosevelt) suffered large losses to the Republican Party.
+After having been in the minority of both the House of Representatives and the Senate since 1932, the Republicans took control of both chambers.

-This Republican wave reflected the public backlash against President Truman for the post-war economic hardships the country suffered, straining American-Soviet relations, and his handling of the United Auto Workers strike.
-Afterwards, Truman was widely expected to face a tough reelection environment in the subsequent presidential election, but he ultimately defied expectations.
+This Republican wave reflected a public backlash against President Truman over post-war economic hardships (including the Recession of 1945), worsening relations with the Soviet Union, and Truman's handling of the United Auto Workers strike.
+Afterwards, Truman was widely expected to lose the 1948 United States presidential election, though he ultimately managed an upset victory over Republican Thomas E. Dewey.

 Results

 House of Representatives

 Democrats lost fifty-four seats to the Republican Party in the House of Representatives, and Democrats also lost eleven seats to the Republicans in the U.S. Senate, allowing Republicans to take control of both chambers.
 A Progressive also lost a seat to a Republican.

-In California, newcomer Richard Nixon defeated incumbent liberal Democrat Jerry Voorhis.
+In California, newcomer Richard Nixon defeated incumbent Democrat Jerry Voorhis.
 Nixon campaigned on such issues as price controls, housing, and labor-management relations, but gained his greatest publicity from attacks on Voorhis left-wing associations and policies.

-Another future US president, John F. Kennedy of Massachusetts was first elected to the House of Representatives in this election as well.
+Another future US president, John F. Kennedy of Massachusetts, was also first elected to the House in this election.

 Senate

 In Mississippi, Senator Theodore G. Bilbo sought reelection to a third six-year term in the Democratic primary.
 He was under daily newspaper attack from Hodding Carter, one of the state's best-known political journalists and editors.
 Carter supported racial segregation but was a moderate on civil rights.
-His 1946 Pulitzer Prize for editorials on racial and religious tolerance as editor of the Greenville Delta Democrat-Times had won him a national reputation.
+His 1946 Pulitzer Prize for editorials on racial and religious tolerance as editor of the Greenville Delta Democrat Times had won him a national reputation.
 Bilbo narrowly won reelection with only 51% of the vote, but he died within a year.

 In Georgia, white supremacy was the main theme as Eugene Talmadge was elected to a fourth term as governor.
 He had promoted purges of blacks from the voting lists in certain key Georgia counties.

 Long term

-The election stymied Truman's efforts to enact his Fair Deal policies and helped ensure the passage of the Labor Management Relations Act of 1947.
-However, Truman was able to implement the Marshall Plan, the National Security Act of 1947, and other Cold War policies following the election.
-Future presidents John F. Kennedy and Richard Nixon first won election to Congress in this election, while Thomas Dewey's re-election as Governor of New York helped him earn the 1948 Republican nomination for president.
+The election stymied Truman's efforts to enact his Fair Deal policies and helped ensure the passage of the Taft–Hartley Act over his veto.
+However, Truman was still able to implement the Marshall Plan, the National Security Act of 1947, and other Cold War policies.
+Thomas E. Dewey's re-election as Governor of New York helped him earn the 1948 Republican nomination for president.
 Joseph McCarthy also won election as Senator from Wisconsin in 1946.